shootitlive/widgetloader/README.md

 $ grunt browser
 ```

-This will start watching the source code
-Open your browser and go to [http://localhost:9001/example-app/](http://localhost:8000/example-app/).
+This will start a web server in CWD and point your browser to it.
+To
-This will load the `example-app`.
-To use this with your own widget -
-copy the skeleton code.
-This includes
+use this with your own widget - just copy the skeleton code.
+This
+includes:

-- `grunt.js` - a very normal grunt file for a RequireJS project
+- `Gruntfile.js` - a very normal grunt file for a RequireJS project
 - `vendor/` - monkeypatched AMD versions of `jQuery`, `underscore` and
 `backbone`.
 Note that shim doesn't do since it will sitll expose global
 variables.